hyrfilm/skivvy/README.md

 * reading and writing http-headers
 * file uploads
 * dumping output from one testcase into a file and passing in parts of that data to other testcases
+* your own custom matchers
 * ... and more! ;)

 ### Documentation
-**NOTE:** The easiest way to gain understading of ways to use skivvy is to simply download the examples and _then_ look at the documentation.
+**NOTE:** The easiest way to gain understanding of ways to use skivvy is to simply download the examples and _then_ look at the documentation.

 All examples as zip: https://github.com/hyrfilm/skivvy/raw/master/skivvy_examples.zip Or if you prefer to view them on github directly: https://github.com/hyrfilm/skivvy/tree/master/skivvy/examples